- ADR exemptions

 ** name of the consignor or consignee if not shown elsewhere on the package

-32. Clinical waste (UN 3291).
+29. Clinical waste (UN 3291).
 This is in transport category 2 and there is no LQ provision.
 Thus all packages have to be counted.
 It is now possible to use combination packaging consisting of an outer "flat pack" corrugated fibreboard box into which is placed a conventional clinical waste bag.
-Providing the outer box is properly certified this makes the carriage of small amounts of clinical waste possible as “packages”.
+Providing the outer box is properly certified this makes the carriage of small amounts of clinical waste possible as "packages".
 Sharps containers may also come into this category.
 Typical situations would be the collection of waste from GPs' surgeries or patients' homes.
 In these cases, as long as the total load is less than 333 kg (which would normally be the case) the small load exemptions will apply. .
 Bulk carriage of clinical waste (typical yellow bags loosely loaded into a vehicle) cannot be carried under the small load provisions.
-Other information concerning clinical waste is in this manual at Clinical waste

 |ADR reference||Requirement that does not apply||Not exempted|